UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day2.md

-19. Are these videos of the course giong to be avialable somewhere after the course?
+19. Are these videos of the course giong to be available somewhere after the course?
 Because i heard Radovan said this is not being recorded and not be published, or did i hear incorrectly?
      - The videos will be available later.
 What Radovan mentioned is that if you are talking, we will edit the part before publishing.
      - They will be published in the docs under [training material](https://documentation.sigma2.no/training/material.html#training-video-archives)

 20. I know that R is a single thread executor, does this mean that it can only use one cpu core per session?
 If this is the case running R code on HPC without parallelization does not improve anything, does it?
-For those using python isn't this the case with python? does your code run on multiple cores if they are avialable?
+For those using python isn't this the case with python? does your code run on multiple cores if they are available?
     - yes Python and R are similar in this. can R use libraries that are parallelized themselves?
 I believe it can but haven't used R myself yet.
         - There are R packages that can start several R processes and send tasks to them (for instance the "parallel" package that comes with R - but there are many more).
 Some use MPI, some not.
 There are also R-packages that use multithreaded libraries.
 In many installations, the basic BLAS library that R is linked to, is threaded (not sure about the NRIS installation here, though).
     - but even if it runs only on 1 core it can still make sense to run on HPC clusters if you can run many independent jobs at the same time instead of running them one after the other